isaacpeel/solesonic-llm-api/docs/security.md

 Used by web and mobile applications for user authentication:

-1. User redirects to OAuth2 provider (AWS Cognito)
+1. User redirects to OAuth2 provider
 2. User authenticates and consents to application access
 3. Provider returns authorization code to application
 4. Application exchanges code for access token